Photography : Åsa Lundén / Museum of Modern Art Stockholm 2013

 Hilma af Klint and her contemporaries

-Like many of her contemporaries at the turn of last century, Hilma af Klint was in search of spiritual insight.
-As a teenager she participated in spiritistic séances, but gave them up due to their lack of seriousness.
-In her thirties, Hilma af Klint was a member of the Edelweiss Society for a short while.
-The Rosicrucian Order also constituted a major source of inspiration for her.
-Above all, Hilma af Klint was heavily involved in the Theosophical Society, of which she was member from the very start in Sweden in 1889.
-In her sixties, she also became interested in anthroposophy.
+Like many of her contemporaries at the turn of the previous century, Hilma af Klint sought spiritual knowledge.
+As a teenager she had participated in spiritistic séances and for a brief period in her thirties she was a member of the Edelweiss Society.
+The Rosicrucian Order was also a major source of inspiration.
+However, she was particularly influenced by the Theosophical Society, which she joined at its inception in Sweden in 1889.

-Hilma af Klint shared an interest in the spiritual with the other contemporary pioneers in abstract art: Wassily Kandinsky, Kazimir Malevich, Piet Mondrian, and František Kupka among others.
+The Paintings for the Temple encompasses 193 works, subdivided into series and sub-groups.
+It is one of the first examples of abstract art in the west, predating by several years the first non-figurative compositions of her European contemporaries.
+Hilma af Klint shared an interest in the spiritual with the other pioneers of abstract art including Wassily Kandinsky, Kazimir Malevich, Piet Mondrian and František Kupka.
 They all wished to surpass the restrictions of the physical world.
-Not surprisingly, many were drawn to Theosophy, as its ideas proposed an attractive alternative to the very static principles of the academic art.
+Unsurprisingly, many were drawn to Theosophy, as its ideas proposed an attractive alternative to the static principles of academic art.
 The abstract, non-figurative art opened up a radically new means of expression.
-Rather than depicting a mere visual impression, they aimed at finding a new path, reaching for a spiritual reality.
-Each one of them found his, or her, own personal way into abstract painting.
+Rather than depicting a mere visual impression they aimed to chart a new route towards a spiritual reality.
+Each of these artists found his or her own personal entry into abstract painting.

 There is no evidence that Hilma af Klint was involved in the abstract movement of her male contemporary colleagues, nor that she participated in the development of early Modernism in Central and Western Europe.
-Nevertheless, she invented a similar, non-representational aesthetics.
-The contact with spiritual guides, who both inspired her and communicated with her, were for Hilma af Klint as real as the impressions given by the five physical senses.
-By visualizing inner processes and experiences, and by describing these as concretely and precisely as possible, she proceeded to develop a very personal expression.
+Nevertheless, she arrived at a similar, non-representational aesthetic.
+Contact with spiritual guides, who both inspired and communicated with her, was for Hilma af Klint as real as the impressions provided by the five physical senses.
+By visualising inner processes and experiences and describing these as concretely and precisely as possible she proceeded to develop a highly idiosyncratic expression.

 Hilma af Klint is born at Karlberg Palace (Karlbergs slott), Stockholm, on October 26, 1862.